ninaimmenroth/ase-berlingeoheatmap/readme.md

 ---
 ## <a name="result">Final Result</a>
-The outcome of our analysis can be viewed [here](https://aseproject-9hercgjdmeyphdljtnqpm6.streamlit.app/).
+The streamlit app for our analysis can be viewed [here](https://aseproject-9hercgjdmeyphdljtnqpm6.streamlit.app/).

 ---
 ## <a name="setup">Setup</a>